KhanLewis/BATTLESHIPS-/README.md

 ## **FEATURES:**
-* Player can select size of playing board. image
+* Player can select size of playing board.

-* the game counts the number of turns you have taken
+* The game counts the number of turns you have taken
-* takes user input
+* Takes user input
-* depending on the size of the board you choose will give you extra turns. for example if the board you chose was 8 by 8 then you will get 8 turns to find the oppenants ship. image
+* Depending on the size of the board you choose will give you extra turns. for example if the board you chose was 8 by 8 then you will get 8 turns to find the opponents ship.

-* validations users input and checks for errors. image
+* validations users input and checks for errors.

 ---